 Pastured Pork and Beef

 We began raising a few hogs in 2014, for their contribution to the farm’s fertility cycle and to provide meat as a benefit for our employees.
 In 2015, we increased the number of animals and began offering pork to our CSA members and customers.
-(As of July 1, 2019, pork orders are being taken for a butchering date of January 6, 2020.
-Hog Facts
+Our pork products and meat bundle subscriptions are available through our online Farm Store at FarmMatch.com Hog Butchering Facts

 Pigs are the most efficient converter of forage to weight of any farm animal.
 Our pigs’ diet is about 80% recycled food product.
 They receive food waste such as surplus goat’s milk from a neighboring farm and overripe organic fruit from a local market, plus all the scraps and discards from our vegetable washing shed that would otherwise go into our static composting system, which takes 1 year to transform into a usable fertility supplement for our farm fields.